The Data- Qualitative

 Use of Non-English Language Resources

 Equilo’s team draws upon non-English language sources for quantitative and qualitative research, although the majority of our research is currently conducted in English.
-As we scale up in the future, we plan to enable multilingual dashboard functionality and increased multilingual research capability.
+As we scale up in the future, we plan to increase multilingual research capability.